HMS St Lawrence (1814): Service history

 After the war ended in 1815, the ship was decommissioned.
 In January 1832, the hull was sold to Robert Drummond for £25.
 Between May and August, the hull was towed out of Navy Bay.
 It later formed the end of a pier attached to Morton's Brewery in Kingston and was used as a storage facility by the brewery, for cordwood among other materials.
-Later, it sank in 30 ft of water close to shore at 44°13′14″N 76°30′18″W. The vessel's remains rotted away until as of 2009, only its keel and ribs of its frame remain.
+Later, it sank, or was scuttled to prevent its timbers from further decay, in 30 ft of water close to shore at 44°13′14″N 76°30′18″W. The vessel's remains rotted away until as of 2009, only its keel and ribs of its frame remain.
 The wrecksite, along with those of Princess Charlotte and Prince Regent, were designated a National Historic Site of Canada in 2015.

 Model

-The Royal Military College of Canada Museum in Kingston, Ontario has a scale model of HMS St Lawrence, built by master modeller Louis Roosen.
+The Royal Military College of Canada Museum in Kingston, Ontario, has a scale model of HMS St Lawrence, built by master modeller Louis Roosen.